Honda CR-V (fifth generation): Facelift

 Honda unveiled a refreshed CR-V on 18 September 2019, initially for the North American market.
 For the first time in North America, the refreshed model introduced a hybrid powertrain as an option.
-However, the hybrid model is not introduced in Canada.
-The CR-V Hybrid features a 2.0-liter Atkinson-cycle four-cylinder gasoline engine with Honda's i-MMD hybrid system.
-The hybrid version is assembled at Honda's Greensburg, Indiana assembly plant which also produces the standard gasoline-only CR-V, while the powertrain is assembled in Anna, Ohio.
-The previously-available 2.4-liter naturally-aspirated gasoline engine that powered the base LX trim is dropped from the CR-V lineup for 2020.
-The LX trim is still available in Canada with a 1.5-liter engine.
+However, the hybrid model was not introduced in Canada.
+The CR-V Hybrid features a 2.0-litre Atkinson-cycle four-cylinder petrol engine with Honda's i-MMD hybrid system.
+The hybrid version was assembled at Honda's Greensburg, Indiana assembly plant which also produces the standard petrol-only CR-V, while the powertrain was assembled in Anna, Ohio.
+The previously-available 2.4-litre naturally-aspirated petrol engine that powered the base LX trim was dropped from the CR-V lineup for 2020.
+The LX trim is still available in Canada with a 1.5-litre engine.
 Additionally, the CR-V's suite of advanced safety features are standard on every trim level, meaning even the most affordable CR-V provides adaptive cruise control and the latest crash prevention technology.
-The gasoline-only CR-V went on sale at Honda dealerships across North America starting in late fall 2019, while the CR-V Hybrid went on sale in early 2020.
+The petrol-only CR-V went on sale at Honda dealerships across North America starting in late fall 2019, while the CR-V Hybrid went on sale in early 2020.

 Other changes for the 2020 CR-V include larger 19-inch alloy wheels on top-line Touring models, redesigned 18-inch alloy wheels for EX and EX-L trims, a revised front fascia with a new upper grille (which also features a blue-outlined Honda 'H' emblem on CR-V Hybrid models), revised side skirts with chrome inserts, a new rear bumper with chrome insert, a push button-controlled CVT for CR-V Hybrid models, LED front fog lamps on most models (except on the base LX trim), new exterior color options and standard Honda Sensing driver assistance technology for all models.